keyttu/Udacity-DRLND-P3-Collaboration-and-Competition/Report.md

 Critic : State Space + Action Space | 200 | 150 | 1 with RELU | RELU | Linear activations respectively.
 We define Critic Local and Critic Target in the same way

+## Algorithm Used
+Multi Agent DDPG, which means we have two DDPG agents playing against each other because of the reward system.
+We store the experiences in the same replay buffer.

 ## Hyperparameters

 BUFFER_SIZE = int(1e5)  # replay buffer size